Friis Arne Petersen: Career

-Petersen was appointed to Washington, D.C. as Denmark's ambassador to the United States in 2005.
-An office he held until 2010, when he was appointed as ambassador to China for 5 years.
-Following this, he was appointed as Denmark's ambassador to Germany from August 2015 to 2020.
-While serving in Germany, he was also accredited ambassador to Switzerland and Liechtenstein.
+In 2005, Petersen was named as the Danish ambassador to the United States, a position he held until 2010.
+He then served as Danish ambassador to China from 2010 to 2015, when he then became ambassador to Germany.
+From 2015 to 2020, during his time as ambassador to Germany, he was also the accredited ambassador to both Switzerland and Liechtenstein.